hashtopolis/agent-python/README.md

 ### Run

 To run the agent you simply need to call `python3 hashtopolis.zip`.
-There are no command line options accepted, all settings/configurations are done via the config file, described in the following section.
+The settings/configurations normally are done via the config file, described in one of the following sections.

 Please note that the client does not correctly recognize the OS when you are running in Cygwin or similar on Windows.
 You need to run it in Windows command line.